Body

 Cover Letter Email

-As part of a job application, a cover letter written as an email may be requested or a cover letter, along with a resume, may be required as an email attachment.
+As part of a job application, a cover letter written as an email may be requested, or a cover letter, along with a resume, may be required as an email attachment.
 Check the employer’s instructions carefully.

 Thank You Email